-Documents: click the arrow next to Documents and type to search for the right doc or folder
+Documents: click the arrow next to Files and type to search for the right doc or folder

 The range of what you can link to or mention within the Google universe is quite broad, and it’s a practical way to keep all your references to important information in one place.

 10. Type in doc.new to create a new doc from your browser